 All of the expenses set forth above shall be borne by the Registrant.

 Item 28.
 Persons Controlled by or Under Common Control

-The Registrant directly or indirectly owns 100% of the voting securities of the following:
+The Registrant directly or indirectly owns 100% of the voting securities of the following, which are included in our audited consolidated financial statements as of December 31, 2015: